mitevpi/metavue/README.md

 ### Output

-The CLI utility will generate a folder called `.metavue` in the root directory of the Vue application with `.json` files containing the metadata of your Vue application.
+The CLI utility will generate a folder called `.metavue` in the root directory of the Vue application with `.json` files containing the metadata of your Vue application, and a static site at `index.html` which can be used to visualize the data.

 #### Sample